harisankar-krishna-swamy/django_hmac_authentication/README.md

      See `example_django_project/scripts/out_of_band_hmac_kill_switch.py` for a sample     program that demonstrates switching keys on/off.
      Depending on cache backend used and CACHES configuration in settings.py, the cache key needs to formatted.
      [See Django cache key formatting based on configuration](https://github.com/django/django/blob/64cea1e48f285ea2162c669208d95188b32bbc82/django/core/cache/backends/base.py#L32)
+* `Throttling requests on hmac key` with `django_hmac_authentication.throttling.HMACApiKeyRateThrottle`.
+  Throttling uses cache and `HMAC_CACHE_ALIAS` must be set.
+By default all hmac keys are created with rate `200/min`.
+If throttling is configured then requests using a key will get throttled on that rate.
+Rate can be changed on admin.
+Throttling class must be set in `DEFAULT_THROTTLE_CLASSES`.
+A rate for `hmac_apikey` must be set in `DEFAULT_THROTTLE_RATES`.
+See example configuration below.

 Example
 ```python